Application Development

 Why is this important?
 Using real production data poses significant security risks.
 Using obfuscated encrypted data results in nonsensical values that aren't indicative of real-world functionality or performance.

-By using test data masking, you’ll create a safe and compliant copy where sensitive values are replaced with fictitious, yet realistic, alternatives.
+By masking production data for testing, you’ll create a safe and compliant copy where sensitive values are replaced with fictitious, yet realistic, alternatives.

 The best use cases for masking are for: